panggouhuang/blog/ExecutionContext.md

 }
 ```

-If we ignore `HttpContextHolder` (which is essentially a wrapper for `HttpContext`), we see that `HttpContextAccessor` uses a static `AsyncLocal<HttpContextHolder>` to store the current `HttpContext`.
-It may seem odd to use a static variable to store a per‑request value.
+If we ignore `HttpContextHolder` (which is basically just a wrapper around `HttpContext`), we see that `HttpContextAccessor` uses a static `AsyncLocal<HttpContextHolder>` to store the current `HttpContext`.
+It might seem strange to use a static variable for something that changes on every request.

-Before talking about `AsyncLocal`, let’s first understand **async**.
+Before we get into `AsyncLocal`, let’s make sure we understand **async**.

 ## Asynchronous programming
-In my opinion, asynchronous programming is event‑based concurrency.
-[Concurrency is when two or more tasks can start, run, and complete in overlapping time periods, whereas parallelism is when tasks literally run at the same time.](https://stackoverflow.com/questions/1050222/what-is-the-difference-between-concurrency-and-parallelism) Event‑based means that instead of blocking to wait for an operation to complete, we treat the operation as an event and register a callback to be executed when it finishes.
+For me, asynchronous programming is all about event‑based concurrency.
+[Concurrency is when two or more tasks can start, run, and complete in overlapping time periods, whereas parallelism is when tasks literally run at the same time.](https://stackoverflow.com/questions/1050222/what-is-the-difference-between-concurrency-and-parallelism) Event‑based means we don’t block and wait—instead, we treat operations as events and register callbacks to run when they finish.

 ### Event loop
-The approach is straightforward: register a callback for each event, and when the event occurs, invoke its callback.
-Your thread essentially waits for events and then executes their callbacks.
-Within a callback, besides handling the event, you can trigger another event:
+The core idea is simple: register a callback for each event, and when an event fires, the loop invokes its callback.
+Your thread basically sits in a loop, waiting for events, then running their callbacks—and those callbacks can trigger new events:

 ```javascript
 while (true) {